-The following sections outline the steps program leaders should take to ensure they are meeting the expectations for major-program assessment established by OAA.
-As noted above, other resources are provided online at ASC-CAS website Calendar of activities and reporting requirements.
+The following sections outline the steps program leaders should take to ensure they are meeting the expectations for major-program assessment established by OAA, which appear on OAA's "Assessment at Ohio State" website.
+As noted above, other resources are provided online at ASCCAS website

+Calendar of activities and reporting requirements.

 The table below provides a timeline for completing and reporting assessment activities.
 The "Assessment Activities" column lists the types of details each program with need to account for, providing a rough timeline for when those details should be addressed and when specific activities need to be completed.
-The "Nuventive Reporting" column lists more specific requirements for entering assessment plans and activities into the university's Nuventive.Improve system.
-In order to enter information into Nuventive, a representative of the program must take a one-hour training session; enrollment for the training will be available on BuckeyeLearn periodically throughout the year.
-In addition to the training course, OAA has also developed an OSU-specific Nuventive Manual which provides guidance on navigating the system, entering data, and creating summary reports.
+The "Nuventive Reporting" column lists more specific requirements for entering assessment plans and activities into the university's Nuventive system.
+In order to enter information into Nuventive, a representative of the program must have permission to login and edit the program's information.

-TABLE IX.
-CALENDAR OF ASSESSMENT AC REQUIREMENTS Assessment Activities Nuventive Reporting Summer For previous year's assessment Complete analysis and interpretation of data collected.
+Т TABLE IX.
+CALENDAR OF ASSESSMENT ACTIVITIES AND REPORTING REQUIREMENTS Assessment Activities Nuventive Reporting Summer For previous year's assessment Complete analysis and interpretation of data collected.
 Disseminate assessment reports to program stakeholders.
 For upcoming year's assessment Update assessment plans and data-collection instruments for upcoming year.
-Collect data for next year's reporting cycle if using Summerterm data.
-For previous year's assessment June 30: Enter Results and activity Summaries into Nuventive for previous year (Summer to Spring).
+Collect data for next year's reporting cycle if using Summer- term data.
+For previous year's assessment June 30: Enter Results and assessment activities into Nuventive for previous year.
 July 15: Colleges submit Executive Summaries of assessment activities to Nuventive.
-For upcoming year's assessment August 15: Update assessment plans in Nuventive, in particular Method summaries and assessment schedule.
+For upcoming year's assessment August 30: Update assessment plans in Nuventive, in particular Method summaries and assessment schedule.
 Autumn For previous year's assessment Develop action plan after discussing results with program stakeholders.
 For current year's assessment Collect data for current year's assessment if using Autumn data.
 For previous year's assessment December 15: Enter Use and Action statements into Nuventive.
 Optional: Add Follow-up information if applicable.
-Spring For current year's assessment Collect data for current year's assessment if using Spring data, finalizing annual data set.
+Spring Collect data for current year's assessment if using Spring data, finalizing annual data set.
 Start analyzing and interpreting data gathered during the year.
 For previous year's assessment Optional: Add Follow-up information if applicable, for instance, whether proposed actions were completed.

-Confirming and Updating Annual Assessment Plans (early Autumn term)
+IX.A.3 Confirming and Updating Annual Assessment Plans (early Autumn term)